Mobile Telephones for Search and Rescue

 been a number of occasions when I have been going on a

-bushwalk and have left the mobile phone in the car because
+bush walk and have left the mobile phone in the car

-the walk wasn't in a mobile reception area.
-It could have
+because the walk wasn't in a mobile reception area.
+It

-been a costly mistake.
-I now know better and will
+could have been a costly mistake.
+I now know better and

-endeavour to carry it in the future.
-I am sure that, like
+will endeavour to carry it in the future.
+I am sure that,

-me, the majority of people are unaware of the availability
+like me, the majority of people are unaware of the

-(and other authorities) should advertise it more widely so
+The police (and other authorities) should advertise it

-more people will carry their phones when on bush walks
+more widely so more people will carry their phones when on

-(although I can foresee that there may be a problem to
+bush walks (although I can foresee that there may be a

-ensure bush walkers do not think it is available as a
+problem to ensure bush walkers do not think it is

-rescue - which may bring up privacy issues.
-Consequently
+search and rescue - which may bring up privacy issues.

-there needs to be rules regarding the appropriate use of
+Consequently there needs to be rules regarding the

 Update - August 2018